FOR IMMEDIATE RELEASE

-Shoulder-to-Shoulder is comprised of 28 national religious, faith-based and interfaith organizations, including Christians, Jews and Muslims.
-The group consists of the same denominations and faith groups that stood in solidarity on September 7, 2010 to speak out against the rise in anti-Muslim sentiment leading up to the anniversary of the September 11 attacks and the planned burning of the Book of Qur'an in Florida.
-Shoulder-to-Shoulder has since spoken out on multiple occasions to condemn anti-Muslim sentiment and to promote peace and mutual understanding, including in opposition to U.S. Representative Peter King’s (R-N.Y.) hearings on what he called the radicalization of the American Muslim community.
+Shoulder-to-Shoulder is a national coalition of denominations and faith groups that was founded after these organizations stood in solidarity on September 7, 2010, to speak out against the rise in anti-Muslim sentiment leading up to the anniversary of the September 11 attacks and the planned burning of the Qur’an in Florida.
+Shoulder-to-Shoulder supports faith communities in challenging anti-Muslim sentiment by promoting peace and mutual understanding.

-Shoulder-to-Shoulder: Standing with American Muslims; Upholding American Values (www.shouldertoshouldercampaign.org) is a national campaign of religious, interfaith and faith-based organizations dedicated to ending anti-Muslim sentiment.
+Shoulder-to-Shoulder: Standing with American Muslims; Upholding American Values (www.shouldertoshouldercampaign.org) is a national campaign of religious, interfaith and faith-based organizations dedicated to ending anti-Mulsim sentiment.
+Founded in November 2010 by more than 20 national religious groups, Shoulder-to-Shoulder works locally, nationally, and internationally to offer strategies for and support to efforts to address anti-Muslim sentiment.